ChameDalton/psrd-compendium/docs/project_notes.md

 Updated leak_tracker_testing to 2.0.3 to resolve conflict with leak_tracker_flutter_testing: 3.0.1 (commit 0c473584).
 Updated leak_tracker_flutter_testing to 3.0.1 to resolve conflict with leak_tracker: 10.0.0 (commit 400ebebc).
 Updated leak_tracker to 10.0.5 to resolve conflict with leak_tracker_flutter_testing: 3.0.1 (commit 5796744).
+Updated vm_service to 14.2.4 to resolve conflict with leak_tracker: 10.0.5 (commit 32e80c2).

 Compilation Errors (commit 5129bb9):